Free Trial

 • Allocate the price to performance obligations

-• Recognize revenue when the performance obligation is fulfilled
+• Recognise revenue when the performance obligation is fulfilled

 Want to simplify these entries?
 Explore BUSY accounting software for automated journal entry support and compliance tracking.